 You will study the structure and function of the human body from a ‘molecule to man’ perspective through lectures, tutorials and laboratory classes in cell biology, biochemistry, physiology and anatomy (including dissection).
 Modules based on critical thinking, problem-based learning, presentation skills and research and statistics will further contribute to the development of a core skill set, as outlined above.

 In the third and fourth years, a combination of modules which cover the nature, classification, diagnosis, prevention and treatment of disease are taken.
 Disease is considered from the basic molecular level through to its context in society in terms of research and public health priorities and correlates.
 Delivery of clinically focused material by specialist clinicians is included.

 As a fourth-year student, you will undertake advanced modules on the molecular basis of disease and cutting-edge advances in biomedical science.
-A major component of the fourth year will be a comprehensive laboratory-based project in biomedical research supervised by leading researchers in Trinity College and its affiliated teaching hospitals in Dublin or The Karolinska Institutet.
-Project topics are varied and include; cancer biology, investigation of brain disorders; tissue engineering; exercise and rehabilitation; gastrointestinal disorders, autoimmune disease, epidemiology and public health research to name but a few.
+A major component of the fourth year will be a comprehensive laboratory-based project in biomedical research supervised by leading researchers in Trinity College and its affiliated teaching hospitals in Dublin.
+Students may apply for selection via a competitive process to undertake this project at an ERASMUS partner institute.
+Project topics are varied and include, to name but a few, cancer biology, neuroscience, tissue engineering, gastrointestinal disorders, autoimmune disease, epidemiology and public health research.

 Individual and group based continuous assessment of laboratory work, group project work, scientific writing skills and portfolio generation accompanies end-of-year examinations.

 - The School of Medicine in Trinity College is a member of EuroLife, a consortium of leading European medical schools that aims to enhance research and training in the medical sciences that underpin developments in human healthcare.